intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 			"not supported":
 			      Support not available for this resource.

+		The feature can be modified by writing to the interface, for example:

+		To enable:
+			# echo 1 > /sys/fs/resctrl/info/L3/io_alloc

+		To disable:
+			# echo 0 > /sys/fs/resctrl/info/L3/io_alloc

 		The underlying implementation may reduce resources available to general (CPU) cache allocation.
 See architecture specific notes below.
 Depending on usage requirements the feature can be enabled